ribeiroit/git-training/README.md

 git-training
 ============

-Just a repo to git training.
+Just a repo to git training...